Hydrodynamic limit of the zero range process on a randomly oriented graph: Relative entropy method

-\textbf{Remark.} We will need the following lemma in order to bound $\tilde{H}_N(t)$, which is analogous to a calculation in Funaki, Uchiyama and Yau \cite[p.8]{funaki}.
-The theorem is that if the initial relative entropy of the system at $t=0$ with respect to the normal reference measure $\nu_{\rho(t,.)}^N$ is small then it remains small with respect to the perturbed measure $\tilde{\nu}_{\rho(t,.)}^N$. \textbf{Lemma 5.} If $H_N(0) = o(N)$ then $\tilde{H}_N(0)=o(N)$. \textbf{Proof.} where $k_s$ is the tile number of vertex $s$.
-Now for each $j \in \{ 1, \cdots, T_N \}$, consider
+\begin{remark} We will need the following lemma in order to bound $\tilde{H}_N(t)$, which is analogous to a calculation in Funaki, Uchiyama and Yau \cite[p.8]{funaki}.
+The theorem is that if the initial relative entropy of the system at $t=0$ with respect to the normal reference measure $\nu_{\rho(t,.)}^N$ is small then it remains small with respect to the perturbed measure $\tilde{\nu}_{\rho(t,.)}^N$. \end{remark}